Is Prague a great place to live as an expat?

 Why did you choose to live in Prague?

 I ended up living in Prague solely for the visa.
 It was never really on my radar as a place to live.
-I’d been previously as a tourist, but that was it.
+I’d been previously a tourist, but that was it.

-I moved to Prague in July of last year, 2016.
+I moved to Prague in July of 2016.
 I chose it based on visas.

 The Czech Republic turned out to be our answer.
 He didn’t need a visa, and I could get the trade license, which is relatively straightforward and doesn’t need sponsorship.